alanshaw/node-webpap/README.md

 Default value: `30000`

 Time in milliseconds before webpap considers the web page to be non responsive and returns with an error.

-Jumping through the hoops
----

-The big problem is that node can't communicate with phantom via `child.send` (sending) or `child.on('message')` (receiving) so we have to use a communications file, which is polled for new messages every few milliseconds.